By Marjorie Munsterberg

 Book with two or three authors:

 The names are placed in the same order as they are on the title page of the book.
-In a note, two names are separated with “and” and three names are separated by comma, comma, “and.”
+In a note, two names are separated with “and” and three names are separated by comma, comma, and “and.”
 In a bibliographic entry, the name listed first appears with the last name first, but the rest appear in their normal order, first then last name.

 Book with four or more authors: